Gyroscala coronata

 MHNG (lectotype, designated by Mermod & Binder 1963: fig. 227). [as Epitonium (Gyroscala) coronatum; Kilburn, 1972:407 (references and synonymy).

 Epitonium coronatum; Kilburn & Rippey, 1982:78, pi.
-11, fig. 13, text fig. 37.] - Locality: Lamarck did not know the provenance of his specimen; Kilburn (1985: 261) designated False Bay, South Africa, as the type locality; since Mermod & Binder had earlier designated a lectotype, the type locality becomes the place of collection of the lectotype (ICZN 1999: Art.
+11, fig. 13, text fig. 37.] - Type Locality: Lamarck did not know the provenance of his specimen; Kilburn (1985: 261) designated False Bay, South Africa, as the type locality; since Mermod & Binder had earlier designated a lectotype, the type locality becomes the place of collection of the lectotype (ICZN 1999: Art.
 76.2), which is unknown, and any subsequent designation is invalid..
 [Kilburn, R.N, 1985]

 arsint.com (2023).